shadowspawn/nvh/doc/tests.md

     npx bats tests/lsr.bats
     docker-compose run ubuntu-curl bats /mnt/tests/lsr.bats

+Run a single command on more containers:

+    cd test
+    bin/for-each-container uname -s

 ## BATS Development Tips

 There is an [issue](https://github.com/bats-core/bats-core/pull/24) affecting bats with bash 3 as used on Mac, that failing tests using `[[ ]]` are not detected.
 A work-around if the newer tests form is desired: